 Axel Alonso is in agreement about that future.
 “This isn’t about hip-hop stars writing or drawing our comics – it’s about a cultural exchange, it’s about one art forum influencing another and vice versa.
 Over the decades, comics have been influenced by jazz, pop, rock.
 The fact that they would reflect hip-hop was inevitable.”
 Here’s where we’re at as we begin 2017: as a follow-up to the hip hop covers, Marvel has been run a series of YouTube trailers with commentaries from writer Ta-Nehisi Coates for upcoming issues of Black Panther, soundtracked by the likes of comic aficionados Run The Jewels, Czarface and Jean Grae.

 Adrian Younge and Ali Shaheed Muhammad of A Tribe Called Quest handled the score for Netflix/Marvel series Luke Cage, with each episode named after a Gang Starr track.
 This series lived and breathed nineties hip-hop (a portrait of The Notorious B.I.G. dominated the wall of the big baddie Cottonmouth’s’s crib) – showrunner Cheo Hodari Coker is a former rap journalist, and polished the script of the Straight Outta Compton movie.
-As Luke Cage featured a prominently black cast and team behind it, so too will 2018’s Black Panther movie, led by director Ryan Coogler.
+As Luke Cage featured a prominently black cast and team behind it, so too has 2018’s Black Panther movie, led by director Ryan Coogler.

 Marvel are into their second ‘season’ of record sleeve-sampling covers, with tributes to modern artists seeping into the developing palette.
 Hip Hop Family Tree, now on its fourth volume, continues to gather fans from outside of hip-hop, as well as reassociate hip-hop artists to their own history, pulling all comers into the origins of the form like an illustrated vortex.
 The final monthly edition of the comic contained a playable record postcard containing a mix by DJ Jorun Bombay (with a download link, naturally).